Where Can You Make International Calls with magicJack?

-Here are the steps to takeinternet connection is adequate.
+First, make sure the overseas internet connection is adequate.
 There's no sense going to the expense outlined below if your effort is doomed at the start.
 Next, you'll need to purchase another magicJack and register it in the United States or Canada, then ship it to your friend or family member overseas.

 That friend or family member will need to sign up for a VPN service such as Private Internet Access (PIA), which has served me well for years.
-Without any effort on their part, Private Internet Access provides an alternate IP address, placing them outside the range of the telecom's VoIP block.
+Private Internet Access provides an alternate IP address, placing them outside the range of the telecom's VoIP block.
 As far as the world is concerned, the call could appear to originate thousands of miles away!

 As an additional benefit, PIA provides increased security by encrypting their connection from their computer to the PIA servers.
-They can even work in a free wi-fi hotspot without having to be concerned that someone could intercept login credentials or email.
+They can even work in a free wi-fi hotspot with less concern that someone could intercept login credentials, email, or other sensitive information.

 Do you have a question or comment about making international calls with magicJack?
 Drop a note in the comment box below and put it out there for all to see!
 You may find the answer you're looking for – or perhaps you'll hear from another sympathetic user.